Santos Travelmaster Review: a Comparison between Santos Travelmaster 2,9 and 3+

 In order not to touch the tube with your noble parts when dismounting, the top tube has been given that peculiar twist.

-An additional advantage is that the frame offers lots of room for three PET bottle holders, 6 liters of water inside the frame space itself.
+An additional advantage is that the frame offers lots of room for three PET bottle holders, and 6 liters of water inside the frame space itself.

 The raised front offers space for a suspension fork and at the same time provides a more comfortable seating position.